 The Records Officer manages the transfer of records into semi-current storage and the Institutional Archive, provides guidance, manages compliance, ensures that records are securely stored and intellectually managed, reviews and appraises records, and manages access to records in storage.

-The Management Team is responsible for promoting and ensuring compliance with records management policies and procedures, and for responding to requests for disposal.
+The Leadership Team is responsible for promoting and ensuring compliance with records management policies and procedures, and for responding to requests for disposal.

 The Senior Information Asset Owner is responsible for management of information risk and security within the Museum.